brandonsness/ComfyCalc/README.md

 # ComfyCalc
-Program to calculate your comfyness level
+Program to calculate your comfiness level